Conduct in the Libraries

 What is the protocol?

 The Winona Library provides group study rooms to currently enrolled Saint Mary’s University of Minnesota students, faculty and staff.
 The main purpose of these rooms is to provide space for students to engage in collaborative study in small groups.
-To keep everyone safe during the COVID-19 pandemic policies have changed.

 - Group Study Rooms are available for booking by students through the library online room booking system.
 These include McEnery Rooms 237-240, Library Upper Level #201 & #203, Library Main Level #117 & #119, and Library Lower Level #11 & #13.